 Think about how often you lose balls (or when you were just getting started).
 It really doesn’t make much sense to play a high-end ball, and you’d get just as good of performance with something way cheaper.

 Just in case you were curious, we did a test to see how balls of different prices differ.
-You can see our article on cheap vs expensive golf balls here.
+You can see the results HERE.
 What should beginners be playing instead?
 We’ll talk about that next.

 Do Golf Balls Make A Difference For Beginners?